-Djibril Balde is International Refugee Rights Initiative‘s West Africa Focal Point.
+Djibril Balde is IRRI‘s West Africa Focal Point.
 He focuses on raising public awareness about the refugees and asylum seekers issues and advocates for fair and effective legal processes for asylum seekers.
 He hosts a weekly French/English radio interview show called Le Banc des Réfugiés, where he interviews asylum seekers and refugees.
 In addition, he organizes public fora, issues press releases, holds press conferences, issues public statements, and writes articles for print media.

-Lucy Hovil is the Senior Researcher for a research and advocacy project initiated by the International Refugee Rights Initiative and the Social Science Research Council, Citizenship and Forced Migration in the Great Lakes Region.
-She is also the Managing Editor for the International Journal of Transitional Justice.
+Lucy Hovil is IRRI's Senior Researcher, advising on research methodology across a number of programmes and conducting research and writing focusing on citizenship, displacement and cycles of violence.
+Lucy also conducts outreach and networking with partner organisations in the UK and is the Managing Editor for the International Journal of Transitional Justice.
 She was formerly the Senior Research and Advocacy Officer at the Refugee Law Project, Faculty of Law, Makerere University, Uganda, where she founded the organisation's research department and oversaw their working paper series.
 She obtained her PhD (1999) from the School of Oriental and African Studies, University of London, in which she explored the relationship between violence and identity in South Africa during the period of conflict that preceded the country's first inclusive election in 1994.